[wadiz] Transparency Report Vol. 11

 As we determined there was a potential violation, we immediately removed the project from view before it was displayed to supporters.

-CASE 01 Detailed Case Study
+CASE 01 Detailed Case

 02 · Key Issues This Week